By Mariia Kislitsyna Updated on February 17, 2022

-If you’ve never been to Houston and have no idea what this city is about, the legendary ‘Houston, we have a problem’ might be your only association with this amazing spot in Taxes.
+If you’ve never been to Houston and have no idea what this city is about, the legendary ‘Houston, we have a problem’ might be your only association with this amazing spot in Texas.
 And that’s ok.
 It’s even good in some way as it means you’ll learn a lot from reading this article.
 You’ll get a taste of this city, you’ll understand why it is called the Hustle-Town, and you will learn which of local neighborhoods are especially good for buying income properties.

 Before listing the best locations for real estate investments in Houston, a smart move would be telling what makes Houston the right city for buying income properties in the first place.
-To help you see the perks of being a landlord in Houston, we sifted through the information on local rental market and prepared a short overview of the Houston real estate market.
+To help you see the perks of being a landlord in Houston, we sifted through the information on the local rental market and prepared a short overview of the Houston real estate market.
 Here’s what we’ve managed to discover.

 To begin with, Houston is one of America’s most populated cities, and one of its most prospering.
 Since Houston produces and keeps for itself millions of oil money, it’s at the same time one of the richest cities nationwide.
 In fact, the local GDP has grown by more than 100 percent between 2001 and 2014.
 Because Houston has turned into such a powerhouse, people are flocking here in pursuit of unending opportunities for business, employment, education, and entertainment.
-As a result, rental demand in Houston metro area is increasing steadily.
+As a result, rental demand in the Houston metro area is increasing steadily.
 No wonder that it is now considered America’s second most-actively searched rental market.
 Of course, it is a good sign for potential real estate investors.

-Overall, Houston is considered a landlord-favoring market, where property owners can count on a stable cash flow and equity growth.
+Overall, Houston is considered a landlord-favoring market, where property owners can count on stable cash flow and equity growth.
 So if you’re planning to spend some money on buying rental properties, Houston might get you the best bang for your housing dollar.

 One of the greatest spots for real estate investments in Houston, Montrose is also a wonderful place to settle down and live happily ever after.
 It’s a good fit for those who cannot choose between the avenues brimming with neon lights and calm streets lined with trees.
 Somehow Montrose has got the best of both worlds.
 Despite its proximity to Downtown and all its bars and nightclubs and trendy restaurants, Montrose is rather different.
 Prices for local properties are slightly higher, backyards are slightly larger, while buildings are more historic and eye-catching.
 Montrose is a neighborhood of townhomes, cottages, bungalows, and renovated mansions.
 Usually, people interested in rentals in Montrose are well-educated and intelligent adults (Hint at an obvious: such people tend to make the most reliable tenants).

 We wouldn’t go as far as to call Midtown the best neighborhood for buying income property in Houston, but it sure deserves its place in the top five.
-Thanks to the central location, Midtown boasts a proximity to Houston’s key districts and employment centers.
+Thanks to the central location, Midtown boasts proximity to Houston’s key districts and employment centers.
 What’s more, Midtown is an amazing place to live.
 Whether you’re looking for fancy coffee shops, upscale bars, world-renowned retail stores or art venues, you’ll get it all here.
 As an additional perk, Midtown is the neighborhood with the highest walkability score in the entire city.
 Of course, as a landlord, you might not be interested in all that, but remember putting yourself in your future tenant’s shoes.
 Wouldn’t you want to live in such an amazing neighborhood?